-Have you started to notice a change in your bodily temperature since you became pregnant?
-Do you spend periods feeling like Leonardo DiCaprio’s character at the end of the movie The Titanic?
+Have you noticed a change in your body temperature since you became pregnant?
+Do you spend periods feeling like Leonardo DiCaprio’s character at the end of “The Titanic”?

 Is Feeling Cold During Pregnancy Normal?

 You may have heard that temperature changes are a normal part of pregnancy, but most women feel warmer rather than colder?

 Women typically feel warmer when pregnant because their metabolism is working faster, and increased hormones can cause temperature fluctuations.
 But just because feeling warmer is the more common sensation, it doesn’t mean feeling cold is abnormal.